islanddentalservices/ids/_posts/2016-06-12-what-is-periodontitis.md

 Symptoms of periodontitis:

-+ Reddened, swollen or bleeding gums
++ Reddened, swollen or bleeding gums.
-+ Receding gums
++ Receding gums.
-+ Loose Teeth
++ Loose Teeth.
-+ Bad breath
++ Bad breath.
-+ An unpleasant taste in the mouth
++ An unpleasant taste in the mouth.
-+ Movement/ drifting of teeth
++ Movement/ drifting of teeth.

 Variations of periodontitis that can occur:

 + Gingivitis- highly inflamed (red) gums without bone loss.
-+ Simple- bone loss is even ( "horizontal ")
++ Simple- bone loss is even (Horizontal).
-+ Complex- complex bone loss patterns ( Horizontal and vertical combined)
++ Complex- complex bone loss patterns (Horizontal and vertical combined).
-+ Juvenile pattern- occurs in teenagers
++ Juvenile pattern- occurs in teenagers.
-+ AUG- Acute Ulcerative Gingivitis-  the only painful variation with a specific cause and pattern.
++ AUG- Acute Ulcerative Gingivitis - the only painful variation with a specific cause and pattern.

   {% include back-button %}